Ultra-Code/archsway/README.md

 - bat is a Cat clone with syntax highlighting and git integration
 - bluez and bluez-utils for bluetooth
 - brightnessctl for controling backlight
-- carapace-bin for completions in elvish or nushell
+- carapace-bin for completions in elvish
-- pueue for process management nushell
 - language servers for
     - cpp development
         - cppcheck